adamtow/geocuts/docs/English.md

 6. Iterates through all active and filtered location triggers and determines whether the current location lies within the radius of each trigger.
 7. For each match, run the command assigned to the trigger: run a shortcut or send a text message.
 8. Exits and returns control back to Cronios or the user.

 ***

-## Location Triggers
-Location triggers consist of the following components:

-- **Enabled**: The ON/OFF switch for the location trigger.
-- **Name**: The name of the location trigger.
-- **Tags**: Keywords for the location trigger.
-You can filter which triggers appear and run on the GeoCuts Home screen.
-- **Location**: The location where the trigger is centered on.
-- **Trigger Radius**: The maximum distance from the location for the trigger to occur.
-The distance unit of miles or kilometers is specified in [Settings](#settings).
-- **Active Timeframe**: The times during the day when this location trigger is active.
-- **Active Days**: The days of the week on which the location trigger will work.
-- **Repeat Interval**: How long the location trigger must wait before being able to be triggered again at the same location.
-You can specify:
-	- **Run Once**: Once the location trigger runs, it turns itself off.
-Use this for one time events.
-	- **Minutes**: The number of minutes you must wait before the location trigger becomes active again.
-	- **Hours**: The number of hours you must wait before the location trigger becomes active again.
-	- **Days**: The number of calendar days you must wait before the location trigger becomes active again.
-	- **No Delay**: Repeat the command as often as GeoCuts is called by Cronios.
-- **Command**: The action performed when there is a location match.
-You can send a text message or run a [background-aware shortcut](#shortcuts).
-    - **Send a Text Message**
-        - **Message**: the contents of the SMS or iMessage that will be sent when the Message command has been selected.
-        - **Recipient**: the recipient(s) of the text message when the Message command has been selected.
-You can specify up to 5 recipients.
-    - **Run a Shortcut**
-        - **Shortcut**: the shortcut to run when the location trigger is successfully matched with the device’s current location.
-        - **Optional Input**: optional text input to provide to the shortcut.
-The input is contained with the [GeoCuts Dictionary](#developer) under the `Input` key.
-- **Success Notification**: Displays a banner notification when the location trigger’s command is run.
-Specify false to suppress the notification.

-***